-Enabler / Manifestation

-- The service is not formalised by any organisational agreements that enable data, information and knowledge delivery - The service is formalised by ad-hoc organisational interoperability agreements that enable data, information and knowledge delivery (i.e. it is formalised in an ad-hoc way, without template provisions, clauses, etc.) - The service is formalised by non-customisable templates of organisational interoperability agreements that enable data, information and knowledge delivery (e.g. based on a specific vocabulary and encoding mechanisms for representing statements about the usage of content and services) - The service is formalised by customisable templates of organisational interoperability agreements that enable data, information and knowledge delivery (i.e. it allows the extension and adaptation of the existing templates of standard provisions and clauses) - The service is formalised by customisable templates of organisational interoperability agreements that enable data, information and knowledge delivery, using a formal vocabulary (e.g. shaping the clauses based on the Open Digital Rights Language (ODRL) Vocabulary and Expression). - Not applicable or not necessary (according to the scope of the digital public service) - No answer
+D1.
+To what extent is the service formalised by organisational interoperability agreements that enable data, information and knowledge delivery?
+More Info Enabler / Manifestation The service is not formalised by any organisational agreements that enable data, information and knowledge delivery.
+The service is formalised by ad-hoc organisational agreements that enable data, information and knowledge delivery (e.g. with some of the stakeholders involved or for some parts of the service).
+The service is formalised by multilateral, high-level organisational agreements that enable data, information and knowledge delivery (e.g. with all involved stakeholders, but only high-level cooperation agreements or high-level data processing agreements) The service is formalised by multilateral, detailed organisational agreements, that enable data, information and knowledge delivery (e.g. with all involved stakeholders, including detailed cooperation agreements, data processing agreements, management agreements, pilot agreements, etc.) The service is formalised by multilateral, detailed organisational agreements, accompanied by individual SLAs (e.g. additional bilateral agreements, for some specific stakeholders involved) that enable data, information and knowledge delivery.
+Not applicable or not necessary (according to the scope of the service) No answer D2.
+To what extent is the service formalised by templates of organisational interoperability agreements that enable data, information and knowledge More Info Enabler / Manifestation The service is not formalised by any organisational agreements that enable data, information and knowledge delivery The service is formalised by ad-hoc organisational interoperability agreements that enable data, information and knowledge delivery (i.e. it is formalised in an ad-hoc way, without template provisions, clauses, etc.) The service is formalised by non-customisable templates of organisational interoperability agreements that enable data, information and knowledge delivery (e.g. based on a specific vocabulary and encoding mechanisms for representing statements about the usage of content and services) The service is formalised by oustomisable templates of organisational interoperability agreements that enable data, information and knowledge delivery (i.e. it allows the extension and adaptation of the existing templates of standard provisions and clauses) The service is formalised by customisable templates of organisational interoperability agreements that enable data, information and knowledge delivery, using a formal vocabulary (e.g. shaping the clauses based on the Open Digital Rights Language (ODRL) Vocabulary and Expression).
+Not applicable or not necessary (according to the scope of the digital public service)